Bayes’ Theorem

 Bayes’ Theorem - Derivation

-Start with the observation that , or event “ AND ” equals event “ AND ”.
+Start with the observation that , in other words event “ AND ” equals event “ AND ”.

 Equate them and rearrange: